ROAResearch/yii2-app-roa/README.md

-Yii 2 Advanced Project Template
+Yii 2 ROA Project Template
 ===============================

-Yii 2 Advanced Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing complex Web applications with multiple tiers.
+Yii 2 ROA Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing services using a ROA architecture.

 The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.

+The back end and front end application include an `api` module with the basic structure to create ROA services.

 The template is designed to work in a team development environment.
 It supports deploying the application in different environments.